- Requesting your Accommodations and Sending your Faculty Notification Emails

 - Requesting Interpreters or CART Services

-- Log in to the DSS Student Accommodation Manager
+- Log into the Student Accommodation Manager (SAM)

-- Select the check boxes in front of the courses for which you would like to request services (i.e. alternative testing, alternate format etc).
+- Check the boxes in front of the courses for which you would like to request accommodations.
+Click Continue to Customize Your Accommodations.

-- A PDF version of your Faculty Notification email will be available to print after your email has been sent to your professor.
-You can choose to deliver it to your faculty directly, if you prefer.
+- A PDF version of each Faculty Notification email will be available to print after your email has been sent to your professor.
 A copy of this letter can also be found in your SAM mailbox.

-- Once you have requested your Faculty Notification email, you may need to arrange a time to meet with each professor and discuss the specific details of implementing your accommodations in each course.
+- Once you have sent your Faculty Notification email, you should follow up with each professor to discuss the specific details of implementing your accommodations in each course.

 Requesting Your Test Accommodations